 You must remain devoted to your mission

 Note: I didn’t just say “committed.”
-This is a lifestyle change and a true calling for some, if not mostly all.
+This is a lifestyle change and a true calling for some, if not all.
 This is a devotion and requires your complete and utter commitment.
 Consider that your “Condition.”

 That may have been a long time, or maybe not.
 On that note, you must also persevere.
 They don’t have any billets available for you to fill right now?
 No sweat, more time to train.
 Rejected after the initial screening?
-That’s ok, now you’ve got areas to improve for next time.
+That’s okay, now you’ve got areas to improve for next time.
 Not a good fit for the organization you applied for?
 Try another unit where you may be a better fit.
-There’s more than one way to the top of the mountain – you just need to figure out which path to take.
+There’s more than one way to the top of the mountain — you just need to figure out which path to take.

 Sacrifices will be made; it comes with devotion to your mission

 Naturally, sacrifices were made along the way and were readily accepted; diet, nutrition, exercise, sleep, and prayer were my mainstays.
 Anything else was superfluous and therefore discarded.
 I know guys who have even hired personal trainers to take them to the next level.
 A bit much?
-Depends on the individual and your ability to maintain self-accountability.
+It depends on the individual and your ability to maintain self-accountability.

 Others’ confusion or dismay was welcome, as there is no need to seek acceptance “outside the guild,” or from anyone who does not understand the Cause and the Great Struggle required to achieve it.
 To the outside observer, this man was a machine incapable of failure, or fatigue, or faltering.
 This man drove on with a relentless and vigorous disregard for anything that did not contribute to the objective.
 Everything was possible; nothing was impossible; it was the Cause or bust.